steltenpower/RaceAgainstTheCar/README.md

 ...
 Interactively
 =================
 Higher speeds give bigger isochrones; So what if instead of the static isochrones on the wall you connect a (big) screen to a (hometrainer) bike?
-To make the map easier to read overlap it with a green transparent layer for destinations that are quicker to reach by bike.
+To make the map easier to read overlap it with a green transparent layer for destinations that are quicker to reach by bike, and red otherwise.
+Possibly different shades of these colors for every minute in difference.

 If you can't win by bike yet
 ============================